wayne953/wayne953.github.io/_pages/cv.md

 **L.R.
 Ingersoll Award**  Jan 2016, Distinct in physics

+## Experience

 ### McWilliams School of Biomedical Informatics, UTHealth | Houston

 April 2023 - Present

-*Graduate Research Assistant*
+*Graduate Scientific Programmer*

-• Applications of deep learning in precision dosing
+• Applications of deep learning in medical image segmentation

-• Deep learning-based time-series EHR data analysis
+• Deep learning-based MRI phenotype generation with GWAS data analysis

-### Mathematics Department, UW-Madison | Madison
+### University of Wisconsin - Madison | Madison, WI

+Feb 2020 - Sep 2020

+*Research Assistant*

+• Built a feature selection pipeline and selected 6 key elements from features set with 90 features, which enabled rapid screening and design of soft materials for applications in drug delivery and catalysis

+• Implemented the pipeline with Distance correlation, SVM-RFE model, and Random Forest in scikit-learn

+• Performed unit tests and functional test using Pytest on the pipeline

+### University of Wisconsin - Madison | Madison, WI

-Sep 2019 - May 2020
+May 2017 - May 2018

-*Project Assistant*
+*Research Assistant*

-Assisted in courses: Numerical Analysis (MATH 514), Analysis I (MATH 521), and Computational Mathematics (MATH 714).

-### Digital China Health | Beijing

-Jul 2019 - Aug 2019

-*Natural Language Processing Research Intern*

-• Standardization of drug terminology completed by Python:

-Normalized the drug dataset NCCD from the Chinese Food and Drug Administration;

-Used web crawler technique to map drugs from NCCD to RxNorm.

-• EHR labeling completed by Plato.
+• Tested different functional groups (Am and Gdm) on hydrophobic interaction in bulk solution

+• Designed the experiment which applied Dynamic Light Scattering and Surface Tension on finding Critical Micelle Concentration

+• Applied linear regression in OriginLab to conclude that Am facilities the hydrophobic self-assembly better

 ## Activities